 If you notice a drop in traffic (clicks and conversions) after setting up a Target CPA bid strategy, there could be a few things going on:

-Changes in conversion rate
+Re-evaluate your conversion rate

-Let’s say you used to get one conversion out of every 10 clicks from a specific website, and each click cost $1.
+Let’s say you used to get one conversion out of every 10 clicks from a specific website, and each click costs $1.
 This would mean you have a 10% conversion rate with a total cost of $10 per conversion.
 Then, let's say Target CPA bidding changed your bids so you advertised on a website where you paid $0.10 per click, but only one in 50 people converted from these.
 Your conversion rate would drop to just 2%, but your cost per conversion would also drop to just $5.